thoughtram/blog/gatsby/content/blog/references-in-rust/index.md

 ## What's next?

 If there's one more thing that should be talked about when it comes to references in Rust, it's probably its safety and lifetime characteristics.
-Those however, we'll discuss in another article very soon, so stay tuned and make sure to sign up to our [Rust For JavaScript Developers](/categories/rust) newsletter!
+You can read more about that in our article about [Lifetimes in Rust](/lifetimes-in-rust/)!